mapanett/twitter-typeahead-rails/README.md

 # Twitter typeahead.js jquery plugin

+Forked from [yourabi/twitter-typeahead-rails](https://github.com/yourabi/twitter-typeahead-rails) as I needed to change the setting of `autocomplete = 'off'` to `autocomplete = 'no'` for a legacy app.

 This asset gem packages the [mantained twitter typeahead.js](https://github.com/corejavascript/typeahead.js) jquery plugin for the Rails asset pipeline.

 To learn more about typeahead.js read the post [Twitter's engineering blog](http://engineering.twitter.com/2013/02/twitter-typeaheadjs-you-autocomplete-me.html).